carmenbianca/report-liferay/plan.md

 Liferay Portal Community Edition is the main product of Liferay.
 It is the community version of Liferay DXP.
-It is licensed under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 2.1 of the license, or any later version.
+It is licensed under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 2.1 of the \gls{license}, or any later version.
 It consists of approximately 80,000[^liferay-source-files] files, out of which ±32,000[^liferay-java-files] are Java code files. [@liferay-portal]